 Listed below is a range of support services available for those bereaved by suicide.
 You may need to be persistent in finding the support that is most suitable to your individual needs and preferences.

-Telephone counselling for suicide bereavement
+Telephone counselling for talking about grief and suicide bereavement

 Telephone counselling services may be helpful resources to people who have been bereaved by suicide.
 It can be reassuring to know that there is always a counsellor at the end of the phone to connect with when feelings become overwhelming or you are in need of support.
 The anonymity and confidentiality of telephone counselling may also appeal to people bereaved by suicide.